Single chapter

 Lieutentant Ribeiro’s slightly staticky voice sounded in response. — Hannibal here, Infiltration Squad Deathwatch, copy.
 We are in position and we see the enemy.

-The faint squeak let out at the threat was amusing, for sure, but tension was too high for more than a bit of scattered laughter.
-Once that died out, spoke out again.
+The faint squeak null let out at the threat was amusing, for sure, but tension was too high for more than a bit of scattered laughter.
+Once that died out, null spoke out again.

 -